 Pennsylvania CareerLink® Philadelphia is in partnership with the PA Department of Labor and Industry and Human Services, along with various direct-service providers, employers, more–to ensure Philadelphians are work-ready and have access to opportunity.
-Their new platform is designed to provide better assistance for career seekers and for businesses hoping to hire quality candidates.
+Their new regional platform is designed to provide better assistance for career seekers and for businesses hoping to hire quality candidates.

 PA CareerLink® Philadelphia needed a mobile-first solution and a cohesive brand.
 Their old website had unclear messaging and poor user experience.
 Users couldn’t figure out what steps they needed to take next.
 Additionally, the website structure itself was poor and hundreds of technical errors negatively affected their SEO.
-The brand was stunted and their company awareness, which is key for any community service, was low.
+The brand was stunted and their awareness, which is key for any community service, was low.
 The website needed a better site structure, rebranding, development, and clear resources to link workforce system providers and programs to help its users.

 Key Medium designed and streamlined the platform for career seekers.
 We developed a much-improved award-winning experience with a mobile-first design that featured gamification components and subtle personalization throughout.

 Prior to this project, Key Medium hadn’t developed a gamified version of a website, so it stretched our creativity in a fun way.
 We believe in this cause and wanted to help create a mobile-first solution to help career-seekers take action towards finding a job.